MicrosoftDocs/Virtualization-Documentation/virtualization/hyperv_on_windows/user_guide/checkpoints.md

 Production checkpoints are selected by default however this can be changed using either Hyper-V manager or PowerShell.

+This document will outline important checkpoint actions such as:
+* Choosing the checkpoint type
+* Creating a checkpoint
+* Applying checkpoints
+* Renaming checkpoints

+There is also a guide contrating production and standard checkpoints.

 ## Changing the Checkpoint Type for a VM

 ### Using Hyper-V Manager